matteomanzini/group9_assignment_1/README.md

 # Assignment 1 - The turtlebot

 The repository contains the solution of the assignment_1 by group 9.
-The goal is to control the Turtlebot in the room simulated in 2D by RViz2 and in 3D by Gazebo GUI.
+The project implements the navigation and object detection for a robot in the simulated environment, using *RViz2* for 2D visualization and *Gazebo GUI* for 3D simulation.

-There are three important phases:
+### Overview

+The system allows the robot to:

-1- Detect the AprilTags in the enviroment;
+1- Detect the AprilTags in the enviroment using the external camera;

-2- Navigate in the room to reach the final point;
+2- Navigate in the room to reach the computed final position;

-3- Localize three cylindrical tables.
+3- Localize three cylindrical tables using laser scan data.